France's new lawmakers open first parliament session

 Some previously had local political experience, but many are newcomers to politics.

 The lawmakers' average age is down from 55 in the previous term to 49 now.
 The youngest is 23, the oldest 79.

-They expect to get to work quickly tackling the government's proposed law on expanding police powers and a labor reform making it easier to hire and fire.
+Lawmakers expect to get to work quickly tackling the government's proposed law on expanding police powers and a labor reform making it easier to hire and fire.

-The conservative Republicans and their center-right allies are deeply divided over their political strategy: 94 lawmakers claim they are the main opposition to Macron's majority, while about 40 others describing themselves as "constructive" say they are ready to vote for government laws legislation which they consider going in the right direction.
+The conservative Republicans and their center-right allies are deeply divided over their political strategy: 94 lawmakers claim they are the main opposition to Macron's majority, while about 40 others describing themselves as "constructive" say they are ready to vote for government legislation which they consider going in the right direction.

-The Socialist Party, which dominated the outgoing Assembly, won only 30 seats.
+The Socialist Party, which dominated the outgoing assembly, won only 30 seats.